yellowmessenger/documentation/docs/platform_concepts/engagement/effectivelyuseengage.md

 On the other hand, if your goal is to convert more followers, then don't focus on getting more likes and comments.
 Instead, try to drive more social media traffic to your website and encourage the traffic down the marketing funnel.

 Examples of goals -
-* Generate more quality leads.
+* Generate more quality leads
-* Improve conversion rate.
+* Improve conversion rate
-* Increase sales.
+* Increase sales
-* Increase traffic.
+* Increase traffic
-* Increase engagement.
+* Increase engagement
-* Educate customer on product offerings.
+* Educate customer on product offerings

 Hence, setting objectives works best through SMART goals as they cover every aspect of the campaign goal.
-*  **Specific**- Be very specific about your goal and make sure it has a clear objective.
+*  **Specific**: Be very specific about your goal and make sure it has a clear objective.
 *  **Measurable**: What KPIs will help you determine whether you have reached your goal or not.
 *  **Achievable**: It is good to aim high but at the same time be prudent enough to set achievable goals.
 *  **Relevant**: Ensure your goals are relevant to the overall business goal.